kananarora/Java/README.md

 # Java
-This repository has question of DSA in Java.
+This repository has questions of DSA in Java.